run --all

 .

-You can also specify dependencies explicitly.
+You can also specify dependencies without accessing any of the outputs of units.
 Consider the following file structure:

 root